Image

 • Class D Felony – a maximum of seven years in prison

-Ultimately, the conviction and sentence in your felony criminal case depends on a variety of variables.
-If you receive a felony conviction, the precise punishment you are sentenced to will be determined by the judge.
-They will weigh factors such as the situation surrounding the crime, your criminal history and other details.
+In the end, the outcome of your felony criminal case is influenced by a variety of variables.
+If you are convicted of a felony, the precise punishment you are sentenced to will be determined by the judge.
+They will weigh factors including the specific circumstances of the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Conversely, with the representation and dedication of a talented Marshall criminal defense attorney, your original Class B charge could be dropped down to a lower felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to obtain a lesser punishment.
+There are some special crimes for which the class and subsequent punishment are enhanced, so a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Conversely, with a competent and dedicated criminal defense attorney in Marshall representing you, what was originally a Class B charge could be dropped down to a lesser class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less severe.

 In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will take the fight to trial where they will present your case to a jury of your peers who will then decide whether or not to find you guilty.
+If your case for your innocence is sound but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not to find you guilty.
 Contact our Marshall, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri

-As with felonies, misdemeanors in Missouri are grouped into categories based on severity.
-Rather than time in state prison and possible parole supervision, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.
+As with felonies, misdemeanors in Missouri are categorized into groups based on severity.
+Unlike prison time and possible parole that comes with a felony, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000